Small Animal Internal Medicine

 - Extensive cross-referencing makes it easy to locate related information.

-- Suggested readings at the end of each chapter direct you on where to go for the latest research findings.
+- Suggested readings at the end of each chapter facilitate access to the latest research findings.

 Table of Contents